Frequently Asked Questions

 The very nature of adventure challenges means a certain level of fitness is required.
 The challenges are demanding, so participants earn the sponsorship funds.

 There is no need to be an ultra-marathon runner, mountaineer, or Ironman triathlete.
 We have challenges with various levels of difficulty and fitness.

 Plus, we have tips to help you prepare for the challenge.

 You will be challenged at whatever trip level you participate in.
 We recommend you spend two to three months, at least, before your trip getting fit and building up stamina.
 The more prepared you are, the more you will enjoy the challenge.
 Plus, the more you are outside, explore, and experience the outdoors, the healthier and happier you may become.

 Only you can judge how fit you are and what you are capable of.
 Reach for the sky, yet keep grounded.
 Push yourself, yet remain sensible.
 And always check with your doctor before undertaking any physical challenge.

 8. How do I physically prepare for a challenge?

-Detailed preparation tips will be available in your Trip Planner, once you sign up for a specific challenge.
+Detailed preparation tips will be available in the Trip Planner you will receive after you sign up for a specific challenge.